 The CEC's Clean Transportation Program allocated \$14 million to the School Bus Replacement Program to fund electric school bus charging infrastructure.
 The CEC provided up to \$60,000 per awarded bus for purchase and installation of the associated infrastructure.
-This allocation enabled Anaheim Union High School District to install 10 Blink charging units.
-The infrastructure was completed May 2020 and began operating August 2022.
+This allocation enabled CVESD to install ten BTC fast chargers.
+The infrastructure was completed February 17, 2022, and the BTC chargers were powered up on April 1, 2022.
+We began operating the chargers and buses fall of 2022, however the BTC chargers and Blue Bird Electric Buses had various charging issues.
+CVESD was unable to operate more than 3 buses on daily routes due to these issues.

 The CEC worked with electric utilities, both public and private, to assist in upgrading electrical infrastructure required to charge the awarded buses while emphasizing the need to plan for future electrical capacity needs.
 Electric vehicle supply equipment was required to be, at a minimum, a Level 24 ENERGY STAR®-certified, networked charger capable of charging a vehicle at a minimum of 6.2 kilowatts (kW); however, the CEC recommended electric vehicle supply equipment capable of charging at 19.2 kW.
 These high capacity 19.2 kW chargers only require 6-8 hours of charging time to power a school bus battery from 0 to 100 percent, as indicated by the school bus manufacturers selected for the School Bus Replacement Program.
+Networked electric vehicle supply equipment provides recipients with the ability to set charging for buses to off-peak-demand hours, provide remote diagnostics, and allow remote start of connected vehicles.